 It's best not to wear your ring when you're taking part in an activity that might damage it (i.e. lifting weights, handling chemicals, swimming in salt water) or in situations where your ring could become a safety hazard, such as working with machinery.
 Still, even as more couples are choosing to exchange vows and rings in non-traditional ways, the tradition of wearing a wedding ring as a symbol of lifelong devotion is as strong as ever.

 The exchange of wedding rings and vows is likely to be one of the most significant moments of your life, and a memory that you and your spouse will cherish forever.
-Contact us at Rustic & Main to learn more about the wedding ring exchange, and talk to our craftsmen about creating the perfect wedding rings for your special day.
+Try our quick ring style quiz to discover which ring type is best for you and your spouse, and message our live chat team about creating the perfect wedding rings for your special day.

 Tagged: wedding ring exchange